datasciencede/final-projects-1-2-3/README.md

   2. Data Loading:

                     Loads training and test datasets, filling missing values in key columns with "unknown."

+  3. Feature Engineering:

+                          Combines title, author, and text into a single feature, content, for modeling.

+  4. Menu Navigation:

+                     Users can navigate between "Home", "EDA", "Model Training", "Prediction", and "Test Your Own Article" options

+  5. Exploratory Data Analysis (EDA):

+                                     Visualizes the distribution of the target variable, missing values article length, and generates word clouds for reliable and unreliable articles.

+  6. Model Training:

+                        Trains a logistic regression model using TF-IDF vectorized text.
+                        Evaluates performance with accuracy, precision, recall, F1 score, and confusion matrix.

+7. Prediction:

+                Generates and displays predictions on test data, with an option to save the results.

+                         ------------------------------*******--------------------------